vegaprotocol/specs/protocol/0028-governance.md

 Note: market creation proposals are handled slightly differently, see below

-A new proposal can also specify when any changes resulting from a successful vote would start to be applied. e.g: A new proposal is created in order to create a new market with an enactment date 1 week after vote closing.
+A new proposal that contains a governance action can specify when any changes resulting from a successful vote would start to be applied. e.g: A new proposal is created in order to create a new market with an enactment date 1 week after vote closing.
 After 3 weeks the proposal is closed (the duration of the proposal), and if there are enough votes to accept the new proposal, then the changes will be applied in the network 1 week later.

 This allows time for users to be ready for changes that may effect them financially, e.g a change that might increase capital requirements for positions significantly and thus could trigger close-outs.
 It also allows markets to be pre-approved early and launched at a chosen time in the future.